 Full Probability Breakdown of Common Roulette Bets

-All standard bets in American roulette carry the same 5.26% house edge, but their probabilities and volatility differ significantly.
+All standard bets in American roulette carry the same 5.26% house edge, but their probabilities and payout profiles differ significantly.
+That means your choice affects volatility, not profitability.

 | Bet Type | Winning Outcomes | Probability | Payout | House Edge |